openforis/sepal-doc/docs/source/cli/gwb.rst

 Additional, general remarks:

 -   The directory :code:`output` must be empty before running a new analysis.
 Please watch out for hidden files/folders in this directory, which may be the result of an interrupted execution.
 The safest way to empty the directory is to delete it and recreate a new directory :code:`output`.
--   **GWB** will automatically process all geotiff images (single band and of datatype byte) from the directory :code:`input`.
-Images of different format or that are not compatible with the selected analysis module will be skipped.
+-   **GWB** will automatically process all suitable geotiff images (single band and of datatype byte) from the directory :code:`input`.
+Images of different format or that are not compatible with the selected analysis module requirements will be skipped.
 Details on each image processing result can be found in the log-file in the directory :code:`output`.
--   **GWB** is written in the IDL language.
-It includes all required IDL libraries and the source code of each module can be found in :code:`/opt/GWB/tools/source/`.
+-   **GWB** is written in the  the `IDL language <https://www.l3harrisgeospatial.com/Software-Technology/IDL>`_.
+It includes all required IDL libraries and the source code of each module, stored in the folder: :code:`/opt/GWB/tools/source/`.
 -   To list your current version of **GWB**, or to check for potential new **GWB** versions, please run the command:

     .. code-block:: console